The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Some implications of ``ten bits per second''

 \subsection{Brain-computer interfaces}

 A similar argument applies to brain-computer interfaces (BCIs) intended for patients who are impaired in sensory perception or motor control.
 For example, in certain forms of blindness, the photoreceptors of the retina die, but the retinal ganglion cells and optic nerve fibers remain intact.
 One approach to restoring vision has been to implant electrode arrays in the eye and stimulate the ganglion cells there directly with signals derived from a video camera~\citep{stingl_electronic_2013, weiland_retinal_2014}.
 Of course, this requires transferring raw image information into the peripheral visual system, where -- as reviewed above -- the data rates are gigabits per second.
-As one might have predicted, that approach has been spectacularly unsuccessful: After decades of efforts, all the implanted patients remain legally blind~\citep{ayton_update_2020}.
-The major companies behind this approach have now gone out of business, and their patients are left carrying useless hardware in their eyeballs~\citep{strickland_their_2022, bioregio_stern_management_gmbh_retina_2019}.
+While driven by good intentions, this approach has been altogether unsuccessful: After decades of efforts, all the implanted patients remain legally blind~\citep{ayton_update_2020}.
+The major companies behind this approach have now gone out of business, and their patients are left carrying abandoned hardware in their eyeballs~\citep{strickland_their_2022,bioregiosternmanagementgmbh_retina_2019}.

 At the same time, we know that humans never extract more than about 10 bits/s from the visual scene.
 So one could instead convey to the user only the important results of visual processing, such as the identity and location of objects and people in the scene.
 This can be done comfortably using natural language: A computer translates the visual scene to speech in real time and narrates it to the user according to their needs.
 Such a device was practical already in 2018~\citep{liu_augmented_2018}, and the intervening developments in computer vision and natural language processing are enabling even more powerful augmented-reality apps for blind people.